Marketing Plans & Budgets

 • The number of sales reps you’ll need and the markets they’ll target

-• Whether you’ll need to hire, train, or develop new compensation plans
+• Whether you’ll need to develop new compensation plans, or hire and train new personnel

 • Top priority markets, industries or customer segments; if you have a list of key prospects, include them